 I was 5 years old when I received my first prize in a drawing competition and I have been obsessed with painting since then.
-I became an architect, did courses in landscape designing, interiors but did not let go of my first love - art.
-Though I am passionately involved in my art , my background as an architect helps me tremendously in terms of colour, form, textures, balance and proportion.
+I became an Architect, equipped myself with more knowledge in , Landscape design, Interiors, Color Therapy, Color Consultancy and did not let go of my first love - Art.
+Though I am passionately involved in my Art , my background as an Architect helps me tremendously in terms of colour, form, textures, balance and proportion.

 I never plan a drawing about a particular subject.
 My sketchbook is my closest ally.
 A germ of an idea takes place in my mind and becomes breathtakingly stimulated as I take that idea, sketch it ,put it on canvas or paper and watch it reveal itself to me and through my art.
 I improvise on my theme, on my imagination until I bring it to a climax.
 As I apply paint I use vibrant colors and textures that beg to be touched.
 I paint until I have created a work I find exhilarating, a work which the viewer can relate and derive pleasure from.
 My artwork speaks for itself.
 I think this is why my original paintings radiate so much energy and life and are a source of joy and inspiration to those who acquire them.